-This post is for foreign companies that are starting a business in Japan and are considering outsourcing back-office operations to the accounting offices.
+This post is for foreign companies starting a business in Japan and is considering outsourcing back-office operations to the accounting offices.
 I hope my 15 years of experience in the accounting tax industry would be your help.

 If you want bilingual “accounting” professionals in Japan, you can find them, such as CPA (Certified public accountant).
 However, when it comes to bilingual “tax” professionals, it turns out to be difficult to find them.

 I think there is a structural reason for the lack of tax experts with excellent English skills.

 I first joined an audit firm as a CPA.
 There was an atmosphere that if you can’t keep up with IFRS, you couldn’t get ahead, so everyone was eager to study English.

 After that, I changed my job to a tax accounting company and engaged in tax services.

 The situation was different.
 There was no IFRS in the tax world.
 Rather, tax is always domestic.

 As a result, tax and English become like oil and water.